meshery/meshery/docs/pages/concepts/architectural/catalog.md

 list: include
 ---

 [Meshery Catalog](https://meshery.io/catalog) functions much like a cloud marketplace, providing a user-friendly interface for browsing, discovering, and sharing configurations and patterns for cloud native infrastructure.
 With Meshery Catalog, you can easily find and deploy Kubernetes-based infrastructure and tools, making it easy to streamline your cloud native development and operations processes.
+A Catolog is based on the Meshery's [Catalog Schema](https://github.com/meshery/schemas/blob/master/openapi/schemas/catalog.yml) with defined attributes.

 ### Simplify Your Cloud Native Infrastructure Deployment and Management